-The Red Curse: Marine cats are occasionally born with Legacies, but they never require cinnabryl.
-They always acquire Legacies such as Swim, Breathe Water, or another similarly water-oriented Legacy.
+The Red Curse: Marine are cats occasionally born with Legacies, but they never require cinnabryl.
+They always acquire Legacies such as Swim, Breathe Water, or another similarly wateroriented Legacy.
 Such marine cats are very rare, and sailors consider them even luckier than normal.
 No vessel captain would dare part with such a cat.